microsoft/app-camp/src/extend-with-capabilities/MessagingExtension/README.md

 ## Features

-This is a simple Search messaging extension to show case how you can search and display data from a third party data base in Microsoft Teams.
+This is a simple Search message extension to show case how you can search and display data from a third party data base in Microsoft Teams.
 It also shows how you can update data in the third party data base all in the same conversation.

 ## Debug and test locally